-- Whenever working on or near a battery, always wear suitable eye protectors (for example, goggles or industrial safety spectacles) and remove rings, metal bands, or any other jewelry.
+- Whenever working on or near a battery, always wear suitable eye protectors (for example, goggles or industrial safety spectacles) and remove rings, metal bands, or any other iewelry.
 Do not lean over the battery when jump starting. - Do not attempt to jump start a frozen battery.
-It could explode and cause serious injury. - Your vehicle has an automatic engine cooling fan.
+It could explode and cause serious iniury. - Your vehicle has an automatic engine cooling fan.
 It could come on at any time.
-Keep hands and other objects away from it.
+Keep hands and other objects away from it. - If the battery of a vehicle equipped with the Intelligent Key system is discharged, the ignition switch cannot be moved from the LOCK position, even using the mechanical key or the valet key.
+Connect the jumper cables to another vehicle, as in the case of a discharged battery, and then the ignition knob can be moved from the LOCK position.
+Then, jump start the vehicle.